belangeo/pyo/doc/source/api/alphabetical.rst

 - :py:class:`DBToA` :     Returns the amplitude equivalent of a decibel value.
 - :py:class:`DCBlock` :     Implements the DC blocking filter.
 - :py:class:`DataTable` :     Create an empty table ready for data recording.
-- :py:class:`DefaultInstrument` :     The default instrument, playing a reverberated RC oscillator, used when
+- :py:class:`DefaultInstrument` :     The default instrument, playing a stereo RC oscillator, used when
 - :py:class:`Degrade` :     Signal quality reducer.
 - :py:class:`Delay1` :     Delays a signal by one sample.
 - :py:class:`Delay` :     Sweepable recursive delay.